mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-psettings.md

 {% include ltr/warning_note.html note='Note that all Revit models return an `Internal` project location.
 [This is used for internal shared coordinates](https://thebuildingcoder.typepad.com/blog/2017/05/finding-the-right-project-location.html).
 Avoid using or making changes to this project location' %}

-Use the *Project Location (Desctruct)* component shared here, to dig one level deeper and grab information about each project location:
+Use the *Project Location (Desctruct)* component shared here, to dig one level deeper and grab information about each project location.
+The component has a `XYZ` input parameter that you can use to specify the exact point that the component needs to use to extract project position into `POS` output parameter:

 ![]({{ "/static/images/guides/revit-psettings05.png" | prepend: site.baseurl }})